top of page

 9. Be of service.

 When the pandemic came calling, the displays of altruism were incredibly moving to me.
 People came together, if not physically, then on Zoom meets, to organize and deliver to their communities what was needed.
 From sewing and dispensing face masks, to surprise drop-offs of groceries at someone’s door, to making food kits for the homeless, to outreach calls, the Age of Corona showed us what we’re made of, and that it wasn’t only the front-liners who could be of help.
 We all have the ability to be there for others, whether an individual or our community at large.
 Service is the most restorative unguent there is for self-absorption or for trying to find meaning in a world that often seems senseless and cruel, especially in these strange days.
 Maybe you aren’t struggling with that.
 Many are.
-And even on the other of this pandemic, active service of some kind could just be the single most potent go-to for establishing, or recovering, one's spirit as a person of value on the planet . . .
+And even on the other end of this pandemic, active service of some kind could just be the single most potent go-to for establishing, or recovering, one's spirit as a person of value on the planet . . .

 and within.